Skip to Content

 What can I do with it?

-As a graduate of the degree program, you will be eligible to join the Chamber of Architects.
+With a master's degree, you will be eligible to join the Chamber of Architects.

 For degree-seeking students: detailed information on admission requirements, application deadlines, etc. can be found on the German page.